MatthiasUckert/Terminology/README.md

 ## Package 2: Multidimensional Name Matching

-This is the package we use for matching our annual report dataset to Worldscope
+This is the package we use for matching our annual report data set to Worldscope

 The package can be wound here: